 Let $D^*$ be the ring in $M[G]$ generated by $\bigcup_{\alpha<\o1}(\bigcup_{\sigma \in \mathcal{F}_{\nu_{\alpha} \o1}} \sigma[D_{\alpha}])$.
 Then by earlier argument there is an $\R$-monomorphism, $\phi^*:D^*\to \ea$, such that

-Then $\phi^*$ is an $\R$-monomorphism on a domain that contains a transcendental basis for $F$, and extends uniquely to an $\R$-monomorphism, $\phi:F \to \ea$.

-\halmos \begin{theorem} Suppose $M$ is a c.t.m. of $ZFC+CH$ containing a simplified $(\omega_1,1)$-morass and $M[G]$ is the Cohen extensions adding $\aleph_2$ generic reals.
+Then $\phi^*$ is an $\R$-monomorphism on a domain that contains a transcendental basis for $F$, and extends uniquely to an $\R$-monomorphism, $\phi:F \to \ea$. \halmos \begin{theorem} Suppose $M$ is a c.t.m. of $ZFC+CH$ containing a simplified $(\omega_1,1)$-morass and $M[G]$ is the Cohen extensions adding $\aleph_2$ generic reals.
 Then if $X$ is an infinite compact Hausdorff space in $M[G]$, there is a discontinuous homomorphism of $C(X)$ in $M[G]$. \end{theorem} Proof: By Corollary 6.9 of [\ref{Dumas}], any non-principal ultrafilter on $\omega$ in $M$ may be extended to a standard ultrafilter in the Cohen extension adding $\aleph_2$-generic reals.
-If $U$ is a standard ultrafilter, then there is a level $\R$-monomorphism from the finite finite elements of $\romu$ into $\ea$.
-Hence the finite elements of $\romu$ bear a no-trivial submultiplicative norm.
+If $U$ is a standard ultrafilter, then there is a level $\R$-monomorphism from the finite elements of $\romu$ into $\ea$.
+Hence the finite elements of $\romu$ bear a non-trivial submultiplicative norm.
 The theorem follows from results of B. Johnson [\ref{Johnson}]. \halmos